iterative/dvc.org/content/docs/command-reference/data/status.md

 - _Not in cache_ indicates that the hash for files are recorded in `dvc.lock` and `.dvc` files but the corresponding cache files are missing.
-- _DVC committed changes_ indicates that there are changes that are committed that differs with the last Git commit.
+- _DVC committed changes_ indicates that there are changes that are `dvc-commit`-ed
+  that differs with the last Git commit.
 There might be more detailed state on how each of those files changed: _added_, _modified_, and _deleted_.
 - _DVC uncommitted changes_ indicates that there are changes in the working